Allied Ophthalmic Personnel Training

 Upon graduation from the Ophthalmic Medical Personnel Training Program (OMPTP), students are immediately eligible for employment with individual and group ophthalmology practices.

 Students who graduate from our formal accredited training programs (18mo) are qualified to apply for the highest (COMT) or the intermediate level of certification (COT).
 Students who graduate from our non-clinical assistant accredited training programs (must meet the Clinical requirements for work experience) before applying for the entry level certification (COA).
 Certification is governed by the International Joint Commission on Allied Health Personnel in Ophthalmology, Inc. (IJCAHPO).

 IJCAHPO uses written exams and skill assessments to certify allied ophthalmic personnel at one of three core levels.
-For current certification information and requirements contact JCAHPO at 1-800-482-4858 and their website: www.jcahpo.org .
+For current certification information and requirements contact JCAHPO at 1-800-482-4858 or the JCAHPO website.

 JCAHPO’s three core levels of certification offer a progressive career ladder for ophthalmic medical personnel who seek growth in their profession: